 - Shake off the excess salt

-Working on a cookie tray is an easy way to keep the salt from going all over the place.
-Save the salt that you shake off to make another raised salt painting.
+Working on a cookie tray makes it easy to keep the salt from going all over the place.
+Save and recycle the salt that you shake off to make another raised salt painting.

 - Demonstrate how to use a pipette or a paint brush to apply watercolor paint to the salt that is now stuck to the lines of glue.
 When using a watercolor pallet apply the paint by touching the brush to the raised salt shamrock.
 Don’t forget that you will need a cup of water if you choose this option.
 When using a pipette drop a small amount of color onto the raised salt.
 Either way is a great fine motor activity to develop the hand.